Silverton Christmas Market: 2025 Dates & Info

 Biergarten aka Beer Garden:

 This will be the place for you adults to hang out but it’s not going to be a top-notch stop.
 Food wise you can basically expect snacks.
-Pizza, hot dogs, nachos, pretzels, and sausages.
+Mac & cheese, hot dogs, pretzels, and sausages.
+Yes really, that’s it.

 Concerts: